Watch the high school production of “Alien” that has everyone talking

 — Karel (@karelnotcarol) March 23, 2019

-And just check these photo out:
+And just check these photos out:

 Last night the North Bergen High School in New Jersey put on 'Alien' as their school play and it looks absolutely incredible.#hrgiger#Alien#rushmore pic.twitter.com/5jopUecFil